Selection Modes

 You can switch between modes using the wand's GUI.
 Sneak and left-click while holding your wand to open the settings menu, then click the mode button to cycle through available modes.

 The available modes depend on your wand's configuration.
-Basic wands might only support place mode, while advanced wands support all three modes.
+Basic wands might only support place mode, while advanced wands support all four modes.

 Place Mode Tips: